apptainer/singularity-userdocs/singularity_and_docker.rst

 Running action commands on Docker Hub images
 ============================================

-.. info about shell, run, and exec on Docker Hub images
+..
+TODO info about shell, run, and exec on Docker Hub images
-.. explanation that layers are downloaded and then "spatted out to disk" to
+..
+TODO explanation that layers are downloaded and then "spatted out to disk" to
-    .. create an ephemeral Singularity container in which commands are run
+    ..
+TODO create an ephemeral Singularity container in which commands are run

 .. _sec:use_prebuilt_public_docker_images: